harness/developer-hub/tutorials/run-chaos-experiments/chaos-experiment-from-blank-canvas.md

 ![Tune Fault](./static/chaos-experiment-from-blank-canvas/tune-fault.png)

 Lastly, choose the **Probes** tab.
-Here, we have a default application health-check probe defined which validates the target application health before and after the fault injection to ensure that the application is unharmed due to the experiment.
+Here, we have a default application **health-check** probe defined which validates the target application health before and after the fault injection to ensure that the application is unharmed due to the experiment.
 Let us add one more probe so that we can validate the carts microservice health.
 Select **Deploy new Probe**, ensure that the probe type is `HTTP Probe`, select **Continue** and then again select **Continue**.
-Now, we need to provide the HTTP probe URL so that Litmus can make GET requests at that URL and check if the status code in response is 200 for the successful validation of the probe.
-Provide the URL `http://cartservice.litmus.svc.cluster.local:7070`, which is the URL for the service that exposes the carts microservice.
+Now, we need to provide the HTTP probe URL so that the probe can make GET requests at that URL and check if the status code in response is 200 for the successful validation of the probe.
+Provide the URL `http://frontend/cart`, which is the URL for the cart page.
 Also, reduce the response timeout to 5 seconds.
 Then, select **Setup the Probe**.

 ![HTTP Probe](./static/chaos-experiment-from-blank-canvas/http-probe.png)